Most Popular

 Global Legal Entity Foundation

-A non-profit firm, the Global Legal Entity Identifier Foundation (GLEIF), was created to assist in the implementation and use of the LEI.
+A non-profit firm, the Global Legal Entity Identifier Foundation (GLEIF), was created to assist in implementing and using the LEI.
 GLEIF runs operations within the worldwide LEI System.

 Local Operating Unit